-Dear Jewish Friend: A Very Special Outreach
+Dear Jewish Friend: A Very Special Initiative

 The last few months have been hard.
 Really hard.
 As those who work in ministry to the Jewish people, we have felt the heaviness every day since Israel’s war with Hamas began on October 7th.
 Our heart is in Israel, with our friends and ministry partners.
 We have been able to raise and distribute over $100,000 to help with relief efforts, but we wish we could be there in person to help out and hug people.